-Before you can configure Azure Active Directory, you’ll need to set up and deploy 1Password SCIM Bridge.
+Before you can integrate with Azure Active Directory, you’ll need to set up and deploy 1Password SCIM Bridge.
 To use the SCIM bridge with Azure Active Directory, the administrator managing the SCIM application must have a premium subscription.

 To get started, sign in to your account on the Microsoft Azure portal and follow these steps.

-Add the 1Password SCIM bridge as a custom application
+Step 1: Add 1Password Business as a custom application

-To add the 1Password SCIM bridge as a custom application:
+To add 1Password Business as a custom application in Azure AD:

-- Click “New application”, then click “Non-gallery application”.
+- Click “New application”, then click “Create your own application”.

 On the 1Password Business application details page: